-Applicants requiring special testing accommodations due to a disability must notify the Disability Services Office at 336-838-6560 and request appropriate accommodations be made 10 working days prior to testing.
+Applicants requiring special testing accommodations due to a disability must notify the Office of Disability, Inclusion, & Diversity at 336-838-6560 and request appropriate accommodations be made 10 working days prior to testing.
 Appropriate documentation will be required prior to allowance of accommodations.

-Placement testing accommodations for applicants enrolling only in distance learning activities (telecourses, Internet courses, teleconferences, and cyber classroom) will be handled on an individual basis.
-Students enrolling in any distance learning activity should contact the Student Services Office at 336-838-6135 for further information.
+Placement testing accommodations for applicants enrolling only in online learning (Online/Internet and Synchronous courses) will be handled on an individual basis.
+Please contact the Student Services Office at 336-838-6136 for further information.